spluttflob/home-energy-meter/README.md

     page.

 * The MicroPython program is hosted here.
-It began as a test of Firebase^TM^ for home IoT use, but it was found that connecting to an existing Raspberry Pi in a closet was a more efficient solution.
+It began as a test of Firebase™ for home IoT use, but it was found that connecting to an existing Raspberry Pi in a closet was a more efficient solution.

   The networking functions `web_up()` and `web_down()` are declared in